 Though blue is the most common accent color for doors and shutters in the Cycladic islands, it’s not the only one.
 In fact, if you walk around many islands, you will notice accents of red, green, and brown, in addition to blue.

 However, the vibrant blue color still dominates the Cycladic landscape.
 Why is that?

 Well, it comes down to cost.
 Fishermen and other seafaring men painted their windows and shutters with whatever was left over after painting their boat.
-And because of the elements used to create it, blue was usually the cheapest color of paint.
+Because of its components, blue was usually the cheapest paint color available.

-The blue used in Greek island houses was made from a mixture of limestone and a cleaning product called “loulaki”.
-Loulaki was a kind of blue talcum powder most islanders had readily available at home.
+The blue used for Greek island homes was made from a mixture of limestone and a cleaning product called “loulaki,” which was a kind of blue talcum powder most islanders had readily available at home.
 Therefore, blue paint was a very easy color for them to make.

-The military dictatorship enforces the color scheme the Greek islands
+Military dictatorship enforces color scheme on Greek islands

-The pretty colors of Greek island houses became mandatory during the military dictatorship that took over Greece in 1967.
+The pretty colors of Greek island homes became mandatory during the military dictatorship that took over Greece in 1967.
 The regime believed the colors would inspire patriotism and were reflective of Greek nationalism.

 Eventually, they passed a law in 1974 to mandate the painting of Greek island homes in blue and white.

-Although these regulations have been relaxed now, the blue and white colors of the Greek islands have become a huge draw for travelers.
-Therefore, many islanders choose to keep them.
-In the end, this is both for the practical reasons they started using these colors, and because they are good for tourism.
+Although these regulations have now been relaxed, the blue and white colors of the Greek islands have become a huge draw for travelers.
+Therefore, many islanders continue painting their homes in these colors.
+Essentially, this is both for the practical reasons they started using these colors and because they are good for tourism.

-Wandering around the Cycladic islands today, visitors can easily find houses with original earth-colored stones or slightly different colors.
-However, blue and white still dominate Greek island design, as well as the image people all around the world have of Greek islands.
+Wandering around the Cycladic islands today, visitors can easily find homes with original earth-colored stones or slightly different colors.
+However, blue and white still dominate Greek island design, and island homes are known for this popular color scheme worldwide.